cypbkd/bkkschools.github.io/README.md

 # bkkschools.github.io
-A website to just show the school ratings in east side of great Seattle (a.k.a BKK area).
+A website to just show the school ratings in east side of great Seattle (a.k.a BKR area).